|

 Western

-eastern lowland gorillas combined and their population is estimated
+and eastern lowland gorillas combined and their population

 & 200000. |